Seremba/Seremba/README.md

 ### Hi 👋,
 I am *Seremba Patrick* living in Kampala, Uganda, and I love working with Java, Spring Boot on the backend, and React on the front-end when it comes to Development.
 I also enjoy creating amazing websites with WordPress.
 When I am off the screen, I am playing a board game or reading a physical book.

-Skills: HTML5, CSS3, SCSS, JavaScript, React, Redux, Java, Spring, SQL, Hiberante
+Skills: HTML5, CSS3, SCSS, Tailwind CSS, JavaScript, React, Redux, Java, Spring, SQL, Hiberante

 - 🌱 I’m currently working on being a fullstack programmer with React and Java
 -  💬 Ask me about Java, React, and Open Source Software